ONSdigital/es-imputation-sg/README.md

 ### Calculate Movements Wrangler

 This is the first step in the imputation section of the process.
-The Wrangler is responsible for checking if the data contains strata, if it does it checks for strata miss matches, if an anomaly is detected a notification will be created and handed to the BPM.

 As imputation will not always run, there needs to be some way of checking if it's an imputation run or not, a step known as check for non-responders.
 This wrangler performs that check if there are no non-responders, it will then bypass the imputation processing and pass the data to the next module.